What is INFLATION? Inflation is nothing but a general increase in the prices of various goods and services over time in an economy.

 There can be many reasons for inflation.
 These reasons can be divided into two parts:

-Demand factors arise from an increase in the demand for goods and services, whereas a price increase factor apparently arises from an increase in the price or a decrease in the supply of a goods service.
+Demand factors arise from an increase in the demand for goods and services, whereas a price increase factor apparently arises from an increase in the price or a decrease in the supply of goods or services.

 PRICE ESCALATION FACTOR